johnwaz/javascript-practice/README.md

 A compilation including JavaScript coding challenges discovered along the journey of development

+- char-count

+  > Count the number of characters in a string.

 - convert-time

   > Convert hours into minutes or seconds with a template literal.